tomvanbraeckel/kodi-cli/README.md

  -o Play youtube video directly on Kodi.
 Use the name of video.
  -i Interactive navigation mode.
 Accept keyboard keys of Up, Down, Left, Right, Back, Context menu and information
  -T Play Twitch live stream.
 Needs name of channel as argument.
- -D Play a direct video link.
+Currently not functioning with Twitch-on-Kodi 2.0 -D Play a direct video link.
 Needs name of channel as argument.
  -t Send text to Kodi to display on screen.
 Pass 'text to send as a parameter.'
  -r 'magnetlink' Magnet link to play via xbmctorrent